Maximum penalized likelihood estimation in semiparametric capture-recapture models: Semiparametric mark-recapture-recovery models

-Here $f(s_{i,t}\vert s_{i,t-1},w_{i,t-1})$ corresponds to the survival process, $f(x_{i,t}\vert s_{i,t},w_{i,t})$ to the recapture and recovery processes, and $f(w_{i,t}\vert w_{i,t-1})$ to the evolution of the covariate value according to the assumed Markov process.
+\end{linenomath*} Here $f(s_{i,t}\vert s_{i,t-1},w_{i,t-1})$ corresponds to the survival process, $f(x_{i,t}\vert s_{i,t},w_{i,t})$ to the recapture and recovery processes, and $f(w_{i,t}\vert w_{i,t-1})$ to the evolution of the covariate value according to the assumed Markov process.
 In general, for continuous covariates the necessary integration within this likelihood expression is analytically intractable.
 However, a discretization of the range of possible covariate values -- considering a partition of the range into $m$ intervals -- leads to a closed-form expression for an approximate likelihood, where the approximation can be made arbitrarily accurate by increasing $m$.
-Such an approach is feasible in typical capture-recapture studies since the approximate likelihood can be evaluated using the efficient hidden Markov model machinery, and in particular the forward algorithm.
-The special case of discrete covariates leads to the Arnason-Schwarz model \citep{brownie93, schwarz93}, where the (exact) likelihood is available in closed form.
+The approximation to the likelihood becomes extremely accurate already for values of $m$ around 20-40 \citep{lan13}.
+Such an approach is feasible in typical mark-recapture-recovery studies since the approximate likelihood can be evaluated using the efficient hidden Markov model machinery, and in particular the forward algorithm.
+In the case of discrete covariates the Arnason-Schwarz model can be used, where the (exact) likelihood is available in closed form \citep{schwarz93}.